How Entanglement Reshapes the Geometry of Quantum Differential Privacy

 \end{itemize} \end{theorem}

 The proof of Theorem~\ref{thm:max-product} is given in Appendix~\ref{app:thm:max-product}.
 This result reveals that $J_{\max}(\cK_{\phi},s)$ exhibits a phase transition around the critical point $\log d_{\max}$.
 Specifically, when $s\le \log d_{\max}$, the entropy constraint is inactive and the optimal Schmidt coefficient concentrates uniformly on the $d_{\max}$-dimensional dominant eigenspace.
 In this regime, the maximal privacy energy coincides with the unconstrained optimum over the full space $\bH_0$, and hence remains constant at the spectral maximum $J_{\max}(\cK_{\phi},s)=\sigma_{\max}(\cK_{\phi})$.

-In contrast, once the entropy level exceeds the threshold $s>\log d_{\max}$, the entropy constraint becomes active and forces the Schmidt weights to spread across the spectrum according to a Gibbs distribution.
+In contrast, once the entropy level exceeds the threshold $s>\log d_{\max}$, the entropy constraint becomes active and forces the Schmidt weights to spread across the spectrum.
+The optimizer has a Gibbs-type exponential form arising from the entropy-constrained variational problem~\citep{jaynes1957information}.
 As a consequence, the value of $J_{\max}(\cK_{\phi},s)$ is strictly smaller than $\sigma_{\max}(\cK_{\phi})$ and becomes a smooth, monotonically decreasing function of $s$.